FAQ

 This may be possible, but as UniHouse is a popular choice the room may not last until everyone has moved in and you have an opportunity to meet them.

 Each room accommodates only one person, and all rooms are the same price no matter where they are located in the house.
 One larger room on our house map is not available as a room choice.
 It is reserved for our Community Advisor, a house manager who lives in the house and makes sure everything runs smoothly.
-If you’d like to live in the same house as your friend, sibling or significant other, encourage that person to rent their own room, and enjoy the shared spaces together!

 As long as there is space available when you apply, it is possible to rent two rooms.
 Each potential housemate will need to apply individually and fill out their own leasing agreement.